-Picking a browser in 2020 can be a daunting task, considering just how many people simply default to Google Chrome.
-But is it really as good as we think or are there better alternatives out there?
+Picking a browser in 2020 can be a daunting task, considering just how many people default to Google Chrome.
+But is it as good as we think, or are there better alternatives out there?

 Different browsers do things differently.
-In this article, we’re going to compare the three most popular browsers out there, namely Google Chrome, Microsoft Edge and Mozilla Firefox.
+In this article, we will compare the three most popular browsers out there, namely Google Chrome, Microsoft Edge and Mozilla Firefox.

 Security and Privacy

-Anyone’s first parameter when picking a browser should be the security and privacy features and don’t be surprised when I say the most popular browser out there, Chrome, is the most secure, but what about your privacy?
+When picking a browser, anyone’s first parameter should be the security and privacy features.
+Don’t be surprised when I say the most popular browser out there, Chrome, is the most secure, but what about your privacy?

-If you’ve been using Chrome, you can say goodbye to your privacy as it’s the worst when compared to Firefox and Edge.
-Google is notorious for tracking your online activities and selling that information to advertisers who in turn serve you personalised ads.
+If you’ve been using Chrome, you can say goodbye to your privacy, as it’s the worst compared to Firefox and Edge.
+Google is notorious for tracking your online activities and selling that information to advertisers who, in turn, serve you personalised ads.

 Firefox fares better.
-Firefox Private Browsing automatically erases your online info like passwords, cookies and history from your computer ensuring you leave as little traces as possible.
+Firefox Private Browsing automatically erases your online info like passwords, cookies and history from your computer, ensuring you leave as few traces as possible.
 It also has tracking protection to block sites with ads trackers automatically.

 The company relies heavily on its community and its bug bounty program to actively find and fix loopholes in its browser.
-This is the reason why Firefox is used by a lot of security professionals.
+This is the reason why a lot of security professionals uses Firefox.

 Lastly, there’s Edge.
-While Internet Explorer has had the worst record when it comes to data breaches and security flaws, Microsoft seems to be headed in the right direction here.
+While Internet Explorer has had the worst record regarding data breaches and security flaws, Microsoft seems to be headed in the right direction here.
 There’s SmartScreen to protect users against phishing attempts and Windows Hello to authenticate users and websites without a hassle.

-Edge prevents unauthorised access of your browsing data.
-It also gives you more visibility into how your browsing data is collected and used so you can make informed decisions and the control over how you are tracked online.
+Edge prevents unauthorised access to your browsing data.
+It also gives you more visibility into how your browsing data is collected and used so you can make informed decisions and control over how you are tracked online.

 Design and Features